 1. Use Light at the Right Time

-As we said, light also resets the body clock and you can use this to help you shift backwards or forwards faster.
+As we said, light also resets the body clock, so you can use it to help you shift backwards or forwards faster.

 If you arrive first thing in the morning and need to try and stay awake, get as much natural light as possible.

-On this day sightsee outside or go visit a park or garden like Shinjuku Gyoen or shrine rather than heading to a museum or doing your souvenir shopping
+On this day, sightsee outside or visit a park or garden like Shinjuku Gyoen or a shrine rather than heading to a museum or doing your souvenir shopping

-This is obviously not a problem if you’re in Kyoto as they’re everywhere, in Tokyo, have a look at our guide to some of Tokyo’s best shrines for ideas.
+This is obviously not a problem if you’re in Kyoto, as shrines are everywhere.
+In Tokyo, have a look at our guide to some of Tokyo’s best shrines for ideas.

-Conversely, if you arrive later in the day and will need to go bed earlier stick to indoor activities.
+Conversely, if you arrive later in the day and need to go to bed earlier, stick to indoor activities.

 It might be a good day to visit somewhere like Shibuya or Harajuku where you’ll be in and out of shops or, take in the new Team Lab venue or one of Tokyo’s museums, and wear your shades when you’re outside.